zenml-io/zenml/README.md

 ZenML is an extensible, open-source MLOps framework for creating portable, production-ready MLOps pipelines.
 It's built for Data Scientists, ML Engineers, and MLOps Developers to collaborate as they develop to production.

-ZenML offers simple, flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered toward ML workflows.
+ZenML offers a simple and flexible syntax, is cloud- and tool-agnostic, and has interfaces/abstractions that are catered toward ML workflows.
 With ZenML you'll have all your favorite tools in one place so you can tailor a workflow that caters to your specific needs.

 ![ZenML unifies all your tools in one place.](docs/book/assets/sam-side-by-side-full-text.png)